SAP Integration 2026: Complete Guide to Connect SAP with Your Business Ecosystem

 | Account sync | New account in Salesforce | Create customer in SAP |

-| Order-to-Cash | Won opportunity | Create order in SAP |
+| Order-to-Cash | Opportunity won | Create sales order in SAP |

 | Inventory | Stock change in SAP | Update availability in Salesforce |

-| Invoicing | Invoice issued in SAP | Attach to opportunity |
+| Billing | Invoice issued in SAP | Attach to opportunity |

 SAP + Shopify/Magento (E-commerce)